Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 Januari 2025 04.21.38 UTC
+- WIB: Minggu, 5 Januari 2025 05.23.13 UTC
-- WITA: Minggu, 5 Januari 2025 05.21.38 UTC
+- WITA: Minggu, 5 Januari 2025 06.23.13 UTC
-- WIT: Minggu, 5 Januari 2025 06.21.38 UTC
+- WIT: Minggu, 5 Januari 2025 07.23.13 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success